The Board of Trustees of the Eynsham Partnership Academy are the legal governors and trustees of the Trust and the

 Rain Newton-Smith is a primary school appointed director.
 Rain is the Chief Economist at CBI and previously worked at Oxford Economics as Head of Emerging Markets and before that on monetary policy and international forecasts for the MPC at the Bank of England.

-Jane is a secondary school appointed director and chair of the standards committee of the EPA.
+Jane is a secondary school appointed trustee and chair of the standards committee of the EPA.
 She is also chair of governors of Bartholomew School - where she has been governor for more than twenty years.
 Jane is also the quality of teaching and learning governor of Eynsham Community Primary School.
 She had a diverse and rich experience as a secondary school teacher and leader in the UK and overseas.
 Jane was leader of a large secondary school department for a number of years.
 One of her roles overseas included involvement in secondary teacher training.

-Michael is an Appointed Governor of Bartholomew School and secondary school appointed Director of the Eynsham Partnership Academy.
+Michael is an Appointed Governor of Bartholomew School and secondary school appointed Trustee of the Eynsham Partnership Academy.
 He is currently Chair of both the Teaching and Learning Committee of Bartholomew School, and the Finance Committee for the EPA.
 For twenty years Michael worked in clinical biochemistry within the pathology departments at the Radcliffe Infirmary and Luton and Dunstable Hospitals.
 He then left the NHS and subsequently managed a family firm, a specialist contractor within the construction industry, as joint MD and finance director.